-Honouring the veterans of Springboard
+Honouring Nova Scotia veterans of Springboard

 Categories

-Honouring the veterans of Springboard
+Honouring Nova Scotia veterans of Springboard

 From the left, Peggy Crawford, Doris Grant and Chris Mathis.